AnakamaTH/anakamath/README.md

 ## Hello there!
 I am Anakama, I make, batch scripts, speedruns, games and mods.

-I mainly use Github for my coding projects and websites.
+I mainly use Github for my coding projects and websites which are mostly private.

-Most such repositories are private, I've also deleted repositories of cancelled projects like PSOP (A.K.A.
-URSC) since I no longer make content related to Sonic anymore, that's why I have too little repositories.

 I mostly code in: batch, HTML and CSS.
 (The languages stats aren't too accurate.)